Cite this

 Alternatively, even if the channel imparts no noise, information can be lost.
 This happens if multiple inputs map to the same output (Figure 11c).
 It thus becomes impossible to tell with certainty from the output \(\mathrm{Y}\) which input was used, or equivalently, \(H(\mathrm{X}\mid \mathrm{Y}) > 0\).

-Finally, the most general situation, which will be encountered most in practice, is the one in which there is both a loss of information (\(H(\mathrm{X}\mid \mathrm{Y}) > 0\) or equivalently \(H(\mathrm{X}) > I(\mathrm{X}; \mathrm{Y})\)) and noise present in the output (\(H(\mathrm{Y}\mid \mathrm{X}) > 0\) or \(H(\mathrm{Y}) > I(\mathrm{X}; \mathrm{Y})\)) (Figure 11d).
+Finally, the most common situation in practice involves both a loss of information (\(H(\mathrm{X}\mid \mathrm{Y}) > 0\) or equivalently \(H(\mathrm{X}) > I(\mathrm{X}; \mathrm{Y})\)) and noise present in the output (\(H(\mathrm{Y}\mid \mathrm{X}) > 0\) or \(H(\mathrm{Y}) > I(\mathrm{X}; \mathrm{Y})\)) (Figure 11d).
 Although Figure 11d shows a scenario where \(H(\mathrm{Y}) > H(\mathrm{X})\), this can also occur even if \(H(\mathrm{X}) = H(\mathrm{Y})\): some of the input entropy is replaced by noise.

-To summarize: \(I(\mathrm{X}; \mathrm{Y})\) is the average amount of information successfully transmitted through the channel. \(H(\mathrm{Y}\mid \mathrm{X})\) is the average noise at the output–uncertainty about what the output outcome will be knowing the specific input used. \(H(\mathrm{X}\mid \mathrm{Y})\) is uncertainty in which input was used knowing the output outcome, which can arise from deterministic many-to-one mappings in the channel or inputs whose noise overlaps at the output.
+To summarize: \(I(\mathrm{X}; \mathrm{Y})\) is the average amount of information successfully transmitted through the channel. \(H(\mathrm{Y}\mid \mathrm{X})\) is the average noise at the output: the uncertainty about what the output outcome will be knowing the specific input used. \(H(\mathrm{X}\mid \mathrm{Y})\) is uncertainty in which input was used knowing the output outcome, which can arise from deterministic many-to-one mappings in the channel or inputs whose noise overlaps at the output.

 The different ways of decomposing mutual information presented in Section 2.7 have more specific interpretations in the context of a noisy channel: